getindata/kedro-vertexai/docs/source/02_installation/02_configuration.md

   # pipeline status.
 Used to send notifications or raise the alerts
   # on_exit_pipeline: notify_via_slack

-  # Optional section allowing adjustment of the resources
+  # Optional section allowing adjustment of the resources, reservations and limits
-  # reservations and limits for the nodes
+  # for the nodes.
+You can specify node names or tags to select which nodes the requirements
+  # apply to (also in node selectors).
+When not provided they're set to 500m cpu and 1024Mi memory.
+  # If you don't want to specify pipeline resources set both to None in __default__.
   resources:

     # For nodes that require more RAM you can increase the "memory"